dwp/ms-atw-claim/README.md

             "address4": "WHITLEY BAY", // Optional
             "postcode": "NE26 4RS"
         },
-        "bankDetails": {// if newPayee is set to false, bankDetails is not required "accountHolderName": "Ineed Paying",
+        "bankDetails": {// if newPayee is set to false, bankDetails accountNumber is the only one required "accountHolderName": "Ineed Paying",
             "sortCode": "000004",
-            "accountNumber": "12345677",
+            "accountNumber": "12345677", //required
             "rollNumber": "12345677"
         }
     },